 Precautions at the health center and WMU

 The health center is taking precautions to reduce the risk to the campus community:

-- Working with county officials to coordinate a response if a case of COVID-19 is identified in the area.
+- Working with county officials to coordinate a response.

 - Increasing the frequency of cleaning in high-traffic areas.

 - Between people who are in close contact with one another (Close contact is defined as—being within approximately 6 feet of a person with COVID-19 for a prolonged period of time—10 minutes or more).

 - Through respiratory droplets produced when an infected person coughs or sneeze.
 These droplets can land in the mouths, noses or eyes of people who are nearby or possibly be inhaled into the lungs.

 Spread from contact with infected surfaces or objects